pyglet/pyglet/doc/programming_guide/image.rst

 For most users, the :py:class:`~pyglet.sprite.Sprite` class is the best way to draw an image.
-One or more instances may draw the same image data with different position, scale, rotation, and more
+One or more instances may draw the same image data with individually configured values for position, scaling, rotation, and more.

 .. _Pillow: https://pillow.readthedocs.io